gpaOliveira/SuperDiffer/docs/DOCS.md

 > [**GET /v1/diff/<int:id>**] diff_right_left method

-Calculates the diff between left and right descriptors of a given ID
+Calculates the diff between left and right descriptors of a given ID and remove those descriptors if they're found (even if the data lenght is not the same and no diff is made)

 > [**POST /v1/diff/<int:id>/left**] add_left_to_id method